- Search The Registry

 He was born in Princeton, N.J., and raised in Harlem, New York.
-Bruce McMarion Wright's father was Black and his mother was white.
-He was awarded a scholarship to attend Princeton in 1939, but denied admission when the university learned that he was Black.
+Bruce McMarion Wright's father was Black, and his mother was white.
+He was awarded a scholarship to attend Princeton in 1939 but was denied admission when the university learned he was Black.
 Wright was denied admission to Notre Dame on the same grounds.

-Appointed as the General Counsel for the Human Resources Administration in New York City, Wright served as a judge in New York's civil and criminal courts.
+As the General Counsel for the Human Resources Administration in New York City, Wright was a judge in New York's civil and criminal courts.
 He was elected to the New York State Supreme Court in 1982 and retired on Dec.
 31, 1994.